nh0627/react-blog/_posts/2018-12-22-picture-app-list.markdown

 categories: udemy-react
 tags: react
 ---
-<p class="intro"><span class="dropcap">E</span>vent handlers in React work simliarly to normal HTML DOM.
+Event handlers in React work simliarly to normal HTML DOM.
 However, there are certain differences that we have to be aware of using React as below.
-To practice this points, I have implemented an application listing pictures according to user's keyword to deal with how to use Input form and make Ajax call to API in React.</p>
+To practice this points, I have implemented an application listing pictures according to user's keyword to deal with how to use Input form and make Ajax call to API in React.

 ### Returning false
 To prevent default behavior, we cannot return 'false' like a normal HTML code.
 Rather, we have to call preventDefault: